tonycoburn/tonycoburn.github.io/about.md

 ... and here is Gray:

 I read a lot of fiction.
-You can find my Goodreads profile here:

 I also play a lot of video games.
 Some all-time favorites include:
   - Detroit: Become Human